 Our recommendation: whenever you make a claim or statement, use data to back it up–remember when your teachers used to tell you this in school?
 It adds credibility and positions you as a thought leader and trusted resource.

-In addition, storytelling can be a challenge organizations to do on their own because those writing the stories, while well-versed in their own history and progress, can be too close to the organization and can fail to effectively understand their audience and identify and articulate what is truly captivating to readers.
+In addition, storytelling can be a challenge for organizations to do on their own because those writing the stories, while well-versed in their own history and progress, can be too close to the organization and can fail to effectively understand their audience and identify and articulate what is truly captivating to readers.
 Having a third-party communications expert examine your story prior to publishing it is always a good idea.
 It can be easy to “drink your own Kool-aid” and “talk to yourself” without realizing it.

 Finally, storytelling is a constant creation and re-creation of stories.
 No one story will produce the marketing results you seek, especially over the long-term.
 You need to continuously be searching for new material, refreshing previous communications pieces, and finding new nuggets of information to craft new stories to help generate awareness for your organizations and connect people to your cause.
 The good news is that because you are doing work that matters and are making an impact, you have no shortage of stories to tell.